George Bradshaw: Bradshaw's railway guides

 Bradshaw's was a series of railway timetables and travel guide books published by W. J. Adams of London.
 George Bradshaw initiated the series in 1839.
-The Bradshaw's range of titles continued after his death in 1853 until 1961.
+The Bradshaw's range of titles continued after his death in 1853, with the final monthly edition being published in 1961.

 In popular media

 Former British politician Michael Portillo used a copy of what was described as a Bradshaw's guide (the 1863 edition of Bradshaw's Descriptive Railway Hand-Book of Great Britain and Ireland) for Great British Railway Journeys, a BBC Two television series in which he travelled across Britain, visiting recommended points of interest noted in Bradshaw's guide book, and where possible staying in recommended hotels.

 The first series was broadcast in early 2010, and the series has returned annually.
 The success of the series sparked a new interest in the guides and facsimile copies of the 1863 edition became an unexpected best seller in the UK in 2011.
 In the 14th episode of series 2, "Batley to Sheffield", Portillo met a great-great-granddaughter of George Bradshaw, who showed him part of the family archive.

 At the end of 2012, a new series, Great Continental Railway Journeys, was broadcast with Portillo using the 1913 edition of Bradshaw's Continental Railway Guide to make journeys through various European countries and territories, prompting two publishers to produce facsimiles of the handbook.
 A second series was broadcast in 2013.
 Further series covered Asia, Australia and India.